 During this play, I hear shouts across the house determining breakfast choices.
 Scrambled eggs with cream cheese and bagels with cream cheese?
 I say no to the cream cheese but yes to the eggs.

 The girls dance off, still in fantasy game roles to the kitchen.
 I get dry and dressed again.
 When I enter the kitchen the girls are eating scrambled eggs with no cream cheese.
 Miranda has an untoasted bagel with cream cheese.
 Cleo has unbuttered toast she is "dipping" into her eggs.

-Stephanie says she and Mark decided they want oatmeal instead of eggs.
+Stephanie says she and Mark decided they wanted oatmeal instead of eggs.
 Do I?
 I say, "Yes, I actually prefer it."

 I stir the oatmeal while Stephanie makes coffee for herself, Mark and me.
 She leaves.

 Mark leaves.
 I'm standing at the stove stirring the cooking oatmeal.
-Breakfast island is covered with: plate of huge oatmeal cookie left from yesterday, package of cream cheese, coffee cups, juice cups, bagel package, Cleo's plate of scrambled eggs, toast half under a napkin with center eaten out, Miranda's plate with half the scrambled eggs gone, an eighth of a bagel on the table with cream cheese licked off.
+The breakfast island is covered with a plate of a huge oatmeal cookie left from yesterday, a package of cream cheese, coffee cups, juice cups, a bagel package, Cleo's plate of scrambled eggs, toast half under a napkin with center eaten out, Miranda's plate with half the scrambled eggs gone, an eighth of a bagel on the table with cream cheese licked off.